-The length of its coasts reaches 115 km and its surface is spread over 378.84 sq.
-Km.
-A distance of 18 nautical miles separates it from Kavala and only 6 miles from Keramoti and Kavala Airport.
-Thassos is administratively governed by the region of Eastern Macedonia and Thrace, and it is surrounded by the surrounding islets in the homonymous municipality and in the homonymous regional unity.
-The seat of the island is Limenas, which is often confused with Limenaria, the second town of the island.
-The island is overgrown and wood is one of the main incomes of Thassos, as well as marble mining, tourism, oil, olives, honey etc. Olives, pine trees, plane trees, fir trees, linden trees, cedars, skulls and other days and wild trees cover the small plains to the top of the mountains.
+The island of Thasos is located in northern Greece, opposite the coasts of Eastern Macedonia.
+Its coastline reaches 115 km and its surface stretches to 378.84 sq.
+M. A distance of 18 nautical miles seperates it from Kavala and just 6 miles from Keramoti and Kavala Airport.
+Thasos is administratively part of the Region of Eastern Macedonia and Thrace and is included, together with the islands surrounding it, with the homonymous municipality and the homonymous regional unit.
+The island's seat is Limenas, which is often confused with Limenaria, the second largest town on the island.
+The island is lush and timber is one of Thassia's main income, as are marble mining, tourism, oil, olives, honey and more.
+Olives, pines, plane trees, firs, lime trees, cedars, crannies and other trees cover the small plains to the summit of the mountains.
 It has about 14,000 inhabitants.